 However, many scooter manufacturers don’t report hill-climbing angles at all.

-I’ve found that usually the lower end or less powerful scooters tend to avoid reporting those numbers.
-This means one of two things:
+I’ve found that lower-end or less-powerful scooters tend to avoid reporting those numbers.
+This usually means one of two things:

 - the manufacturers were not that confident in the climbing powers of the scooters